Study agriculture full time at Tocal

 Before enrolling in first year, students will need to decide if they want to take the general Agricultural Production program or specialised Stock Horse Training and Breeding program.
 Then:

-- Complete the application and medical history forms below (Online preferred but paper copy available)
+- Complete the application and medical history forms indicated below.
+(Online preferred)

 - Provide copies of your most recent school results (plus work references if having left school for over a year)

 - Arrange an informal interview at the College.
 Interviews are held during Open Days.
 Students who are unable to attend an open day can arrange an interview at another time.
-In some cases you can have an interview by phone.
+In some cases it may be appropriate for you to have an interview by phone.

 When should I apply?

-- Applications for the Stock Horse Training and Breeding program close by end of October
+- Applications for the Horse Training and Breeding program close by end of October

 - Applications for the Agricultural Production program close in mid December.
 Later applications may be considered in January if places are still available.